asleepace/deep-seek/README.md

 # List all available models (via Docker Desktop CLI)
 ollama list

+# If you don't see the DeepSeek model you may need to manually pull it
+# by running the following in the Docker Desktop CLI:
+ollama pull deepseek-r1:7b

 # Quickly test the model is running (via Docker Desktop CLI)
 curl http://localhost:11434/api/generate -d '{
   "model": "deepseek-r1:7b",